 Itinerary Highlights

-• Search for wildlife in some of Costa Rica and Panama’s most biodiverse areas
+• Search for wildlife across Costa Rica and Panama’s most biodiverse regions

-• Experience the Caribbean culture, pristine beaches and reefs of Puerto Viejo and Bocas del Toro
+• Explore Caribbean culture, beaches and reefs around Puerto Viejo and Bocas del Toro

 What's Included